AB763 Blackface Amp Modifications

 Note the Preamp Plate Voltage difference between the Deluxe Reverb and the higher powered amps.

-"Fritz" Mod Send both channels through the reverb and tremolo effects.
+"Fritz" Mod Classic mod to send both channels through the reverb and tremolo effects.

 Lead Channel Mod Do something constructive with your unused Normal channel.

 Plate Load Resistor Mod Add preamp gain with a simple resistor swap

 Boost Preamp Voltage Add gain to the low voltage Deluxe, Deluxe Reverb, Vibrolux and Tremolux amps.